 Lab Liftoff: Bricks and Code

-Children will experiment with robotics using LEGO Education WeDo 2.0 Kits.
+At this drop-off event children aged 7-12 will experiment with robotics using LEGO Education WeDo 2.0 Kits.
 They will design and build LEGO robots and make them move by learning the basics of coding.
 The robots will be designed to take on challenges the children want to solve – anything from tackling air pollution to picking up rubbish.

 Lab Liftoff: Robot Zoo

-At this camp, children can design an interactive robot animal to add to the Robot Zoo.
+At this drop-off camp, children aged 7-12 can design an interactive robot animal to add to the Robot Zoo.
 Using BBC micro:bit, a tiny programmable computer, children will design and make their robots using motors, lights and sensors and arts and craft materials.
 BBC micro:bit is used in schools, so this is a great way to improve skills for school and learn how to take BBC micro:bit to the next level.

 Virtual Worlds Masterclass